Skip to main content

 Trust Basics

-A trust is a private legal document, which provides who will manage your assets, who will benefit from your estate, and when legacies will be distributed.
+A trust is a private legal document that provides for who will manage your assets, who will benefit from your estate, and when legacies will be distributed.
 A “living trust” is a trust that you create while you are alive, which may be revocable or irrevocable.
-A “settlor” or “grantor” is the person who creates the trust.
+A “settlor” or “grantor” is the person who makes the trust.
 The “trustee” is the person appointed to manage and distribute trust assets.
-A “beneficiary” is the person designated in the trust agreement that will receive assets from the trust.
-Settlors can be both the beneficiary and trustee of their own trust.
+A “beneficiary” is the person designated in the trust agreement who will receive assets from the trust.
+Settlors can be both beneficiaries and trustees of their own trusts.

 Benefits of a Living Trust

-A living trust is designed to help circumvent the complex and time-consuming process of probate, as well as place conditions on how wealth is passed down.
+A living trust is designed to help circumvent the complex and time-consuming probate process and to place conditions on how wealth is passed down.
 A trust can also have tax benefits.
-A significant purpose of the living trust is to ensure that your assets are passed on to beneficiaries smoothly and efficiently.
-There is no “one-size-fits-all” rule, so if you are interested in trust planning, an experienced trust lawyer with Theus Law Offices, in Alexandria LA, can help you explore your legal options.
+A key purpose of a living trust is to ensure your assets are passed to beneficiaries smoothly and efficiently.
+There is no “one-size-fits-all” rule, so if you are interested in trust planning, an experienced trust lawyer with Theus Law Offices can help you explore your legal options.

 The potential benefits of creating a living trust are: